All Posts

 • All-in-one leave options.
 Try to bundle all possible types of PTO into your policy.
 This way, employees can choose the kind of time off they need, whether it's for vacation, being sick, or personal reasons.

 • Diverse needs.
-A flexible PTO policy supports diversity and inclusion by letting employees take time off for important religious or national holidays.
+A flexible vacation policy for a small business supports diversity and inclusion by letting employees take time off for important religious or national holidays.
 It also covers other days off, like mental health days, doctor visits, or medical leave.

 • Building trust.
 Having a flexible PTO policy shows you trust your employees and don't micromanage them.
 This can make them happier and more likely to stay.